Azure/reddog-aks-workshop/docs/cheatsheets/network-policy-cheatsheet.md

               kubernetes.io/metadata.name: ingress
 ```

-Create you're own manifests using the above and apply to the reddog namespace, or apply as follows from the repo:
+Create your own manifests using the above and apply to the reddog namespace, or apply as follows from the repo:

 ```bash
 kubectl apply -f ../../manifests/workshop-cheatsheet/network-policy/reddog-default-deny-ingress.yaml